whiteribbonalliance/WRA-Chatbot-Open-Source-Kit/README.md

 - **Geographic Specificity**: To provide context-aware responses, the chatbot includes detailed geographic data, including country codes, administrative divisions, and phone codes.
 - **Socially Relevant Content**: Drawing from the [What Women Want campaign](https://whiteribbonalliance.org/resources/what-women-want-chatbot-brochure/) by the White Ribbon Alliance, the chatbot is loaded with content that addresses vital community issues, focusing on health, empowerment, and support.

-## Our Mission
+## Sharing the Knowledge

 Aligned with the goals and values of the [White Ribbon Alliance](https://whiteribbonalliance.org/), this project is not just about technology; it's about harnessing that technology for the greater good.
 Our mission is to create a tool that can reach across borders and barriers, bringing support and information to those who need it most.

-## Clone the chatbot project
+## Clone the WRA Chatbot Project
-Here are the steps to follow and replicate the chatbot on your own context.
+Here are the steps to follow to replicate the open-source chatbot on your own context.
 [Clone-WRA-Chatbot](Clone-WRA-Chatbot.md)

 ## Community Involvement